Our products

 • Cod tempura: fresh texture works better with light batter.

-• Cod en Papillote: gentle cooking that preserves the clean flavor.
+• Cod en papillote: gentle cooking that preserves the clean flavor.

 Recipes that work with any format